At WES Since: 2021

 Bio:

-As a 10 year-old, I moved to the U.S. with my parents from Czechoslovakia (a country that no longer exists), none of us speaking more than a handful of English words.
+As a ten-year-old, I moved to the U.S. with my parents from Czechoslovakia (a country that no longer exists), none of us speaking more than a handful of English words.
 Teachers made a huge impact on my life.
 I wanted to give back to students in the same way, which is why I became a teacher.
 I grew up code-switching between the cultures of southern California and the Czech Republic.
-This contributes to my empathy for multi-cultural students.
+This contributes to my empathy for multicultural students.

 At WES Since: 2009

-What is your favorite thing about being part of the WES comunity?
+What is your favorite thing about being part of the WES community?

 My favorite thing about WES is the sense of community and caring that I share with my colleagues.
 It is a joy to walk through the doors, especially now that my grandson is a Dragon!